MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/oc-manage-presence-status.md

 ---
-title: Manage presence status in Omnichannel for Customer Service
+title: Manage presence in Omnichannel for Customer Service
 description: Use this article to learn how to view and update your presence status in Omnichannel for Customer Service. ms.date: 11/10/2023 ms.topic: how-to